8 Billion Trees Afforestation & Carbon Offset Projects

 8 Billion Trees operates nurseries throughout the Amazon Rainforest and beyond, leading afforestation projects that are helping to combat climate change while restoring local ecosystems and conserving wildlife.

-Where Does 8 Billion Trees Operate?
+Where Does 8 Billion Trees Plant Trees?

 To date, we have supported the planting of over 9,375,101 trees around the globe and have funded the conservation of over 166,000 acres of existing forest.
 Additionally, we fund wildlife conservation efforts near the Amazon Rainforest, where we fight to save injured and displaced animals who’ve lost their tree homes.

 We currently plant and conserve trees in seven different countries around the world.